 Customer Notification Letter – sent to new electricity supply customers who are eligible for automatic enrollment in the program.
 Explains program options, product rates, renewable energy content and for those who choose to opt out, ways to leave the program before enrollment.

-The Disclosure Label is prepared and periodically updated by Rockland CEA program’s electricity supplier.
-It provides detail on the energy mix for all program options.
-These documents are updated only periodically, therefore, the label available at this time may be for electricity supply from an earlier period.
+Disclosure Labels are prepared and periodically updated by Rockland CEA program’s electricity supplier.
+They provide details on the energy mix for all program options.
+These documents are updated only periodically, therefore, the labels available at this time may be for electricity supply from an earlier period.

 Municipal electricity aggregation is a mechanism by which a city or town can bundle the electricity supply needs of residents and businesses in their community and procure the electricity in bulk, typically for a multi-year term.